eschan145/PhysX/README.md

 This repository contains source releases of the PhysX, Flow, and Blast SDKs used in NVIDIA Omniverse.

+This repository also contains generated binaries built for win32.

 ## Documentation

 The user guide and API documentation are available on [GitHub Pages](https://nvidia-omniverse.github.io/PhysX).
 Please create an [Issue](https://github.com/NVIDIA-Omniverse/PhysX/issues/) if you find a documentation issue.